create3000/x_ite/docs/_posts/components/Geometry3D/Extrusion.md

 The *crossSection* array defines a silhouette outline of the outer Extrusion surface. *crossSection* is an ordered set of 2D points that draw a piecewise-linear curve which is extruded to form a series of connected vertices.

+#### Hint

+- This field is not accessType inputOutput since X3D browsers might use different underlying geometric representations for high-performance rendering, and so output events are not appropriate.

 #### Warnings

 - If the order of *crossSection* point definition does not match clockwise/counterclockwise setting of ccw field, then self-intersecting, impossible or inverted geometry can result!